How to design an open plan kitchen extension, according to the experts

 As well as getting the overall structure and cabinet layout right, the best open plan kitchens will all incorporate some clever tricks of the trade when it comes to lighting, flooring and use of colour.

-"It doesn't have to all be the same though.
-There is a difference between cohesive and uniform.
+"Colour and texture are also techniques you can employ to make the space feel cohesive," says John Place, suggesting the concept of using similar styles of furniture throughout.
+"It doesn't have to all be the same though," he adds.
+"There is a difference between cohesive and uniform.
 Eclectic spaces often have an energy and character that over simplified spaces lose.

-"If you are a fan of minimalist style that's fine, but the best spaces still recognize the need for variety of texture and colour to add interest," says John.
+"If you are a fan of minimalist style that's fine, but the best spaces still recognise the need for variety of texture and colour to add interest," says John.
 "If everything in the room is a flat white door it can just look cold and clinical.

 Kitchen lighting ideas for any type of space will always make use of a layering technique, and it's perhaps even more important when it comes to open plan kitchen extensions.